Piano Sonata No. 7 (Scriabin): Structure and content

 The piece consists of a single movement, lasting around 10–13 minutes, and is marked "Allegro," although the "Allegro" marking was added later by the publisher.
 The original tempo marking in Scriabin's hand at the top of the autograph score is "Prophétique."
 Additional markings provide clues to the different moods Scriabin intended to convey throughout the work, such as "mystérieusement sonore" (mysteriously sonorous), or "avec une sombre majesté" (with a dark majesty).

-Like the sixth, the seventh sonata is full of violent contrasts, complex counterpoint, advanced tritonal harmonies, and rippling, incandescent arpeggios.
+Like the Sixth, the Seventh Sonata is full of violent contrasts, complex counterpoint, advanced tritonal harmonies, and rippling, incandescent arpeggios.
 The theme marked "avec une céleste volupté" (with a heavenly voluptuousness) melodically presents a harmony that recurs throughout the sonata.
 Another recurring harmony is presented by the theme marked "étincelant" (sparkling).

 Passages throughout the sonata imitate lightning, clouds of perfume, and distant bells.
 The chords imitating the ringing of bells were a favourite of Scriabin's, and they provide another harmony that recurs throughout the work (two minor thirds separated by a minor sixth).
 According to Leonid Sabaneyev, when Scriabin himself played these chords, the ringing sounded from near and afar at the same time; a part of them sounded very real, while another sounded like an echo.

 There is also a significant five-octave arpeggiated chord at the end, representing a flash of blinding light.
 The music that follows surges upward in register until the end of the sonata where it dissipates, representing "enervation and nonexistence after the act of love."

 Performance history

 The White Mass sonata is one of Scriabin's most advanced works.
 Notable Scriabin masters such as Vladimir Horowitz and Vladimir Sofronitsky did not play or record the piece.
 However, Sviatoslav Richter performed it a number of times throughout his career, and played it on tours as late as 1994.
+Marc-André Hamelin has both performed it live at many instances and his studio recording was released by Hyperion Records.